Parent Education and Support

 • Parents SEE (Parents Supporting Excellence in Education) is a 13-session parent leadership training program offered FREE to parents, foster parents and grandparents of children pre-kindergarten through grade six in the Stratford Public School system.
 Click here for more information.

 • Raising Highly Capable Kids is a 12-week evidence-based parenting program developed to build stronger families by empowering parents with the confidence, tools, and skills they need to raise healthy, caring, and responsible children.
 The program increases parents’ knowledge and skill level of the essential building blocks every child needs — the 40 Developmental Assets from Search Institute, which are proven to increase childhood resiliency and academic achievement.
-Click here for more information.
+For more information please call us at (203) 381-6992.